“Show me the Carfax.”

 1. Check multiple services.
 Carfax isn’t the only game in town.
-Go ahead and use their report but double-check the findings with other reports that may get data from different sources.
+Go ahead and use its report, but double-check the findings with other reports that may get data from different sources.
 Could it cost you a little money?
 Sure, but it beats dropping $15,000 on an unsafe vehicle.

-Here are a couple of other sites that provide vehicle reports and vehicle identification number, or VIN, checks.
+Here are a few other sites that provide vehicle reports and vehicle identification number, or VIN, checks.

 2. Get it inspected.
-Multiple VIN checks may improve your chances of catching a vehicle problem, but, again, they’re no guarantee.
 Have a trusted mechanic test-drive and check a used vehicle before purchase to rule out any obvious problems.

 3. Get it in writing.
-Before you fork over any money, ask the seller to provide a written statement outlining the vehicle’s condition at the time of sale.
-Some states — North Carolina, for example — require sellers to disclose damage in writing.
-If a seller balks at the request, it could be because he has reason to believe there could be something wrong with the vehicle.
-While you’re at it, ask for the manufacturer’s repair history if available.
+Before forking over any money, ask the seller to provide a written statement outlining the vehicle’s condition at the time of sale.
+Some states — North Carolina, for example — require sellers to disclose many types of damage in writing.
+Sellers who balk at such requests may have reason to believe there is something wrong with the vehicle.
+Also ask for the manufacturer’s repair history if it’s available.

 4. Don’t forget about buyback options.
-Finally, if you do end up with a dud, don’t forget to see if you’re eligible for a refund from one of the VIN check services.
+Finally, if you end up with a dud, see if you are eligible for a refund from one of the VIN check services.
 Both Carfax and AutoCheck have buyback guarantees if you later discover the vehicle actually has a branded title rather than a clean title.
 Branded titles include those issued for salvage vehicles, flood damage or inaccurate odometer readings.

 These buyback programs can be rather limited, and they won’t give you any cash if you later discover the car had been in an accident or had extensive repairs that didn’t require a branded title.